-With the goal of designing a sled for general recreational use, much importance was placed on the snowmobile's handling.
-The Tundra (Figure 13) has a narrow ski stance of 812 mm (32 in) which makes it prone to being tippy.
-We kept the center of mass as low as possible to keep the sled from having any tipping issues.
 The additional weight added to the snowmobile resides in the engine compartment.
 This allows for a low center of mass that the team wanted.
 The sled responds instantly to throttle input, a benefit associated with electric motors.
 Increases in speed can be made smoothly and quickly without the hesitation or 'jerking' often attributed to CVT clutches found in a traditional snowmachines.
 The sled is geared primarily for range by running the motor at its optimum rev/min while turning the track at a speed of 32 km/h (20 mi/h).
 As a result it can't pull the skis off the ground during rapid accelerations, but it does have enough torque to start and maneuver through relatively deep powder.

-BRAKING-

-The machine still employs the stock hydraulic disk brake system mounted on the Commutator

-End (CE) shaft.
+BRAKING- The machine still employs the stock hydraulic disk brake system mounted on the Commutator End (CE) shaft.
 Since these brakes were engineered to slow the original 295 kg (650 lb) sled from speeds in excess of 80 km/h (50 mi/h), they exhibit excellent performance while slowing the new additional weight.
 In preliminary acceleration tests, where quick emergency style braking was required, the brakes showed little or no sign of fade.
 The stock rotor never showed signs of excessive heat build up.

-BALANCE -

-The snowmobile is well-balanced front to back and side to side.
+BALANCE - The snowmobile is well-balanced front to back and side to side.
 Since the gas engine and clutches were spatially replaced with a motor and battery pack that weighs more, the weight over the front skis is greater than the stock values.
 This allows for better steering of the snowmobile.
-Last year we learned that having to much weight over the track was not helpful in the subjective handling test.
+Last year we learned that having too much weight over the track was not helpful in the subjective handling test.